hfoffani/Behavioral-Cloning/writeup_report.md

 ####4.
 Appropriate training data

-One of the main problem I faced was the lack of appropiate hardware.
-The keyboard and the joystick I have were not able to drive the simulator satisfactorly.
+One of the main problem I faced was the lack of appropriate hardware.
+The keyboard and the joystick I have were not able to drive the simulator satisfactorily.
 My solution then uses only the data provided by Udacity.

 ###Model Architecture and Training Strategy